hdinsight/hdinsight.github.io/ClusterManagement/hdinsight-abfsaccessissues.md

 ~~~

 7. Any other Azure Active Directory related errors/certificate related errors can be recognized through the errors retuned in the hdfs command, run in debug mode

+Resolution Steps:
+The only resoulution step here is to recreate the cluster